In the last couple weeks I have been helping many people who have been requesting assistance with their entryways.

-Entryways can be confusing spaces to design.
-In the last couple weeks I have been helping many people who have been requesting assistance with their entryways.
-Whether it’s a front door, back door, mudroom or side door, these spaces are often neglected when considering functionality and décor.
-Whatever door is your most used entrance, it needs to perform on a very functional and aesthetic level.
+Entryways can be front doors, back doors, mudrooms or side doors and are often neglected when considering functionality and décor.
+Whatever door is your most used entrance needs to perform on a very functional and aesthetic level.

 When deciding what elements to add to an entryway, make sure you check off my 4 must-haves: